 If we stick to the same principle, a piano also belongs to this group of musical instruments, which is known as chordophone percussion instruments.

 On the other hand, the way of playing makes it a chordophone percussion instrument.
-Therefore, you won’t be wrong either if you call piano a string or percussion instrument.
+Therefore, you won’t be wrong either if you call the piano a string or percussion instrument.

-If you want to sound 100% correct, it would best to call it both a stringed and percussion instrument.
+If you want to sound 100% correct, it would be best to call it both a stringed and percussion instrument.